 University of Birmingham - College of Arts and Law

-The Music MA is a flexible programme designed to cater for those with a wide range of interests and specialisms.
-It is conceived as a 'next step' after the undergraduate
+The Music MA is a flexible programme designed to cater to those with a wide range of interests and specialisms.
+It is conceived as a 'next step' after the undergraduate d

 The Music MA is a flexible programme designed to cater for those with a wide range of interests and specialisms.
 It is conceived as a 'next step' after the undergraduate degree, either as a stepping stone to research, as a qualification for teaching in the FE sector or simply to satisfy a thirst for development.
 There are 10 specialist pathways that you can choose from across musicology, composition and performance; each includes a range of core and optional taught modules and you will complete the course with a dissertation, recital or composition portfolio.